Colombia's Pacific Coast

 Whale Season on the Pacific Coast of Colombia is from July to October!
 We are fortunate to be located in the Gulf of Tribuga, where the Humpback Whales travel thousands of miles yearly migrating to these rich waters to give birth!
 It is a spectacular display of nature at its rawest.
 Whale watching trips are available daily throughout the season, prices are roughly 100,000 pesos per person depending on number of passengers.

 ~We work directly with the local boat captains and whale guides, and you can book these tours at the reception!

-For an amazing ride our Colombia, check out a group of hostels where good vibes are assured! ~Colombian Hostels~
+For an amazing ride through Colombia, check out a group of hostels we belong where good vibes are assured!~Colombian Hostels~

 For another epic experience of a lifetime, try Casa en el Agua;~)